|Guide||♦||190 Triplogs||0 Topics|

 I have always viewed South Mountain as Hike Central for the HAZ community.
 So it comes as a surprise that a California guy is writing the hike description for this gem of a hike in the heart of South Mountain.
 I guess it shouldn't be too surprising since I posted only the 5th photoset for the hike.

 Route finding to this point hasn't been too difficult.
-Then you arrive at a much bigger 80 foot climb that I struggled to figure out a good approach to.
-I finally settle on some slippery rocks on the left side of the wall because they seemed to have good hand holds.
+Then you arrive at a much bigger 80-foot climb that I struggled to figure out a good approach to.
+I finally settle on some slippery rocks on the left side of the wall because they seemed to have good handholds.
 I scrambled my way up to be faced with yet another wall ahead.
-This is where I exited the wash briefly, in favor of a higher route up near Guadalupe Ridge.
+This is where I exited the wash briefly in favor of a higher route up near Guadalupe Ridge.

-This hike is listed as One-Way.
-When you hike several trails on a single "hike", log it with a generic name that describes the hike.
-Then link the trails traveled, check out the example
+When hiking several trails on a single "hike", log it with a generic name that describes the hike.
+Then link the trails traveled, check out the example.